SchweizerischeBundesbahnen/BCNFStar/README.md

 You can open BCNFStar on `http://localhost/#/`.

+### Configure FD-Ranking

+To better assess the subject-specific correctness of functional dependencies, the functional dependencies can be evaluated using various ranking approaches.
+The defaultRankingWeights constant in the [FdScore.ts](frontend/src/model/schema/methodObjects/FdScore.ts) file can be used to specify whether and to what extent a ranking approach is included in the overall ranking calculation.
+By default, only the keyValue ranking is used.
+The attributes of defaultRankingWeights may only have values between 0 and 1 and the sum of all attributes must be 1.

 ### Troubleshooting

 Something doesn't work?
 Always try to run `npm install && npm run build` first.